MaiHanNguyen1404/CreativeCoding_Blog/posts/week-4.md

    ctx.translate (0, -length)

-   // stop the excuting if the branch length is less than 10 if (length > 10) {
+   // stop the excuting the recursion if the branch length is less than 10 if (length > 10) {
     // draw right branch
     ctx.save ()